Big Threats and Health Risks of Floodwaters

 By expanding the number and range of vector habitats, floodwater may indirectly lead to an increase in vector-borne diseases.
 It is mainly caused by heavy rainfall or an overflow of rivers that may have acted as breeding sites for mosquitoes, enriching the disaster-affected population's potential for infections like dengue, malaria, and West Nile fever.

-Flooding may have at first flush out mosquito breeding.
-Still, it comes back when the waters recede, and the interval time is typically around 6-8 weeks before the onset of a malaria epidemic.
+Flooding may have initially flushed out mosquito breeding.
+Still, it comes back when the waters recede, and the interval is typically 6-8 weeks before the onset of a malaria epidemic.

 Summary and Assessment of Vector-borne Diseases